 Cabinet fronts are available in a vast range of dimensions: from 15 to 120 cm in width, and from 24 cm for low base cabinets to 216 cm for one-piece tall cabinets.
 Panel thicknesses range from an average of 2 cm to 2.3 cm, as well as other more technical solutions with 1.4 cm thick panels.

-Decorative Laminates.
+Stratificato HPL.
 A synthetic product made from various layers of fibrous material, the outermost simulating wood or stone or in a vast range of colours.

 Fenix NTM®.
 This elegant material is soft to the touch and highly practical: anti-fingerprint, resistant to water, abrasion, rubbing and solvents.
 Metallic finishes are offered in Fenix NTA®.

 Stainless Steel.
 Extremely hygienic, perfectly resistant to staining, more prone to scratching.
 Doimo Cucine also offers a vintage version with an aged look, and mirror and etched mirror finish.